acloudmaker/AWS-Demo-LambdaCanary/README.md

 sh -x cli-lambda-invoke-loop.sh
 ```

 38. Navigate to the AWS CodeDeploy Console and go into the deployment In-Progress to view its details.
-After a few minutes, CodeDeploy will detect that the CanaryErrorsAlarm has triggered and it will start rolling back the deployment.
+After a few minutes, CodeDeploy will detect that the CanaryErrorsAlarm has triggered and it will start rolling back the deployment with an error message saying _the deployment is cancelled due to an abort request_.
 The screen will show, unlike a successful canary deployment, Original traffic at 100% and Replacement traffic at 0%.

 39. **CONGRAULATIONS** for successfully completing all the objectives of this demo!!

+40. Please [Follow this workshop if you want to create a SAM application with Java](https://cicd.serverlessworkshops.io/java.html) just like the implementation here done using Node.js.
+Thank you for following.